matinas/myhomevr/README.md

 ### 6 DOF

-In this case the selection and manipulation is be based on the use of motion controllers.
+In this case the selection and manipulation is based on the use of motion controllers.
 So to grab an object you just put your virtual hand near the object and press the trigger.
 In this case the interactions will be fully natural, as the user will be interacting with the different objects in the same way he would do in the real world.

 In this line, the following interactions are supported so far: